How to Sous Vide a Perfect Steak

 Thaw steaks completely using the quick thaw method or defrost overnight in the refrigerator.
 Once defrosted, pat steaks dry with a paper towel and season both side with course sea salt and pepper or Omaha Steaks signature seasoning.
 Place the steak in a sealable bag.
 For even cooking, do not place more than two steaks in a single bag.
 Add butter, garlic cloves and your choice of fresh herbs, if desired.

-Set the immersion cooker temperature to your desired doneness and sous vide for a minimum of one hour and up to 3 hours depending on the size and quantity of the steaks.
+Set the immersion cooker temperature 5-10 degrees below your desired doneness and sous vide for a minimum of one hour and up to 3 hours depending on the size and quantity of the steaks.
+Follow our sous vide cooking chart to achieve your ideal steak doneness.
 If you are cooking two small steaks one hour in the sous vide is sufficient.
 For more than two steaks or larger cuts, sous vide for at least two hours.
 For our massive King Cut steaks, cook with the immersion circulator for three hours.

 We recommend 125°F for a perfect medium-rare steak for the optimal eating experience.
 Check out our steak doneness and temperature guide to see how doneness affects texture and taste of your steak.
 If you prefer a different doneness, here is a guideline for temperature settings on your immersion circulator.
 You will still cook your steak for one hour at your desired setting.